leewei05/sys-interview/arch/cuda/README.md

 - **Persisting**: when a kernel access a data region in the global memory repeatedly.
 This data region in the L2 cache will be called L2 Cache set-aside.
 - **Streaming**: when a kernel access a data region once.

+#### Page-Locked Host Memory

+- Pinned host memory that are managed by `cudaHostAlloc()` and `cudaFreeHost()`.
+There are several benefits using page-locked host memory:
+  - Copies between page-locked host and device memory can performed concurrently
+  - On some devices, page-locked memory can directly be mapped into the address space of the device

+#### Write-Combining Memory

+- Passing flag `cudaHostAllocWriteCombined` to `cudaHostAlloc`.
+Write-combining memory frees up the hosts' L1 and L2 caches.
+In addition, write-combining memory is not snooped during transfers across the PCIe bus, which means that the data in write-combining memory can stay a bit longer than normal L1 and L2 caches, leading to performance gain.

+#### Mapped Memory

+- Passing flag `cudaHostAllocMapped` to `cudaHostAlloc` to map page-locked host memory to device memory.
+Device can retrieve mapped memory address with `cudaHostGetDevicePointer()`.
+  - There is no need to allocate a lock in device memory and copy data between host and device.
+  - There is no need to use streams to overlap data transfers with kernel execution.

+#### Memory Fence Interference

+Some CUDA application may see degraded performance due to memory fence/flush operations waiting on other transactions.

+- `thread_scope_device`: The memory ordering is guaranteed at the device level.
+- `thread_scope_system`: The memory oridering is guaranteed to the device and host.

 ### Thread Hierarchy

 CUDA organizes threads into a three-level hierarchy: